HorridModz/PythonThreadFatalException/README.md

 Exception in thread Thread-1 (my_thread_routine):
 Traceback (most recent call last):
   File "C:\Users\zachy\PycharmProjects\StreamFilter\setup.py", line 93, in my_thread_routine
-    raise Exception("Thread: I raised an exception, but that's not going to terminate the main thread.")
+    raise Exception("Thread: I raised an exception, which will terminate the main thread and produce an exit code of 1.")
-Exception: Thread: I raised an exception, but that's not going to terminate the main thread.
+Exception: Thread: I raised an exception, which will terminate the main thread and produce an exit code of 1.

 Process finished with exit code 1
 ```